Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Results

 \subsection{Specific heat}

 The specific heat is an advantageous technique for discerning the density of states in quantum magnets.
-This, in turn, yields insights into the distinct forms of low-energy excitations, phase transitions and the nature of the ground state in frustrated magnets.
+This, in turn, yields insights into the distinct forms of low-energy excitations, phase transitions and the nature of {spin correlations in} the ground state in frustrated magnets.
 To unveil the ground state of BYRWO, we conducted the specific heat measurement in zero field in the range 0.056 K$\leq T \leq$ 200 K as shown in Fig. \ref{fig:4}(a).
-The bottom inset of \ref{fig:4}(a) illustrates the appearance of an anomaly at 2.2 K in the zero field, which is not associated with the magnetic ordering of BYRWO but attributed to the antiferromagnetic transition arising from a tiny fraction of residual Yb$_2$O$_3$ in the sample \cite{khatua_magnetic_2024, grusler_role_2023,tokiwa_frustrated_2021}.
-Conversely, the lambda-like anomaly observed at 90 mK likely signifies the onset of long-range ordering, possibly arising from the non-negligible interlayer interaction.
-The temperature dependence of \textit{C}$_\textnormal{P}/T$ as displayed in the top inset, reveals that upon the application of 0.5 T magnetic field, the transition temperature appears to shift to lower temperatures, potentially falling below the measurement limit of the instrument.
-The similar phase transitions are observed in Yb-based triangular systems (Na/K)BaYb(BO$_3$)$_2$ \cite{tokiwa_frustrated_2021,guo_crystal_2019} and YbBO$_3$ \cite{sala_structure_2023}, Ba$_6$Yb$_2$Ti$_4$O$_{17}$\cite{khatua_magnetic_2024}.
-In order to estimate the lattice contribution the specific heat (C$_l$) at low temperatures was fitted with the simplest approximation $\beta T^3$ due to the unavailability of non-magnetic analogs and the non-producibility of lattice-specific heat following the Debye-Einstein model.
-The Debye temperature, related to $\beta$ by the expression $\theta_D=\sqrt[3]{12\pi^4Nk_B/5\beta}$ is estimated to be $\sim 97.75$ K. The magnetic contribution to the specific heat are estimated by subtracting the lattice contribution from the total specific heat in zero field and those in fields, as presented in Fig. \ref{fig:4}(b).
+The inset of Fig. \ref{fig:4}(a) illustrates the appearance of an anomaly at 2.2 K in the zero field, which is not associated with the magnetic ordering of BYRWO but attributed to the antiferromagnetic transition arising from a tiny fraction of residual Yb$_2$O$_3$ in the sample {that is unavoidable in some polycrstalline samples }\cite{khatua_magnetic_2024, grusler_role_2023,tokiwa_frustrated_2021}. {However, the main phase of BYRWO does not show a phase transition down to 56 mK, as observed by the zero-field specific heat experiments.} In order to estimate the lattice contribution the specific heat (\textit{C}$_l$) at low temperatures, {the total specific heat} was fitted with the simplest approximation $\beta T^3$ due to the unavailability of non-magnetic analogs and the non-producibility of lattice-specific heat with the Debye-Einstein model.
+The Debye temperature, related to $\beta$ by the expression $\theta_D=\sqrt[3]{12\pi^4Nnk_B/5\beta}$ is estimated to be $\sim 260.01$ K, where $n$, $N$, and $k_\text{B}$ represent the number of atoms in the molecule, Avogadro's number and Boltzmann constant, respectively. {The total specific heat of BYRWO, at 0 T, 0.5 T and 3 T indicate that there is negligible influence of nuclear Schottky effect at 0 T, down to the lowest measured temperature owing to absence of significant remanent heat capacity with increasing the magnetic field at low temperature as observed in NaYbO$_2$ \citep{bordelon2019field}.
+To get a rough estimate of nuclear Schottky, we fitted the low temperature specific heat at 3 T, due to its lower value of $C_\text{p}$, with $\sim1/T^2$ \cite{sana_magnetic_2023}.
+The magnetic contribution to the specific heat is estimated by subtracting the lattice and nuclear Schottky contribution from the total specific heat in zero field as presented in Fig. \ref{fig:4}(b)}. {The magnetic specific heat exhibits a broad maximum around 90 mK that indicates short-range spin correlations and suggests a disordered ground state. {The low amplitude of the specific heat broad maximum may be associated with the low interaction strength, which have been observed in other rare earth frustrated magnets \cite{gao_experimental_2019,ranjith_field-induced_2019,baenitz_naybs_2018}.
+The exchange interaction strength was obtained by fitting the triangular lattice $J_1-J_2$ model to the specific heat with $J_1$ and $J_2$ representing the nearest neighbor and next nearest neighbor exchange interactions, respectively \citep{PhysRevB.109.014425,gonzalez2022ground,pierre2024high}.
+As the high temperature series expansion (HTSE) interpolation captures only the magnetic contribution to the specific heat \cite{PhysRevB.95.060412,PhysRevB.109.014425}, in the present magnet, the uncertainties in the subtraction of lattice and Yb$_2$O$_3$ may lead to a poor fit at high temperature.
+Therefore, we considered estimating the exchange strength by fitting the low-temperature $C_\text{m}$ with an exponential fit.
+For the low-temperature exponential behavior, $C_\text{m}\propto\frac{1}{T^2}\text{exp}(-T_0/T)$, $T_0$ is a function of HTSE coefficients, $J_1$ and $J_2$ as described in \cite{PhysRevB.110.054428,gonzalez2022ground,PhysRevB.101.140403}.
+For the calculation of $T_0$ the HTSE coefficients of the partition function till $11^{th}$ order were taken into account \cite{pierre2024high} by varying $J_2/J_1$ ratio as depicted in Fig. \ref{fig:4}(b).
+The best fit results in $J_1\sim$ $-0.197(4)$ K which is close to that obtained from mean-field approximation and $J_2/J_1\sim$ 0.147 (1), indicating that the system stabilizes a spin liquid state down to the lowest measured temperature \cite{PhysRevB.93.144411}.}}